shurcooL-deprecated/goon/README.md

 Did you just steal this template from Tom's TOML?
 -------------------------------------------------

 Stealing implies I prevented someone from [owning](https://twitter.com/shurcooL/status/266294572949327872) something.
 When it comes to digital things, one typically copies.
 However, it's possible to steal [credit](https://twitter.com/shurcooL/status/266294965053820928) for having created something.
-I don't think that's the case here since I'm acknowledging Tom's original efforts. :) Thank you Tom, you rock.
+I don't think that's the case here since I'm acknowledging Tom's original efforts.
+Thank you Tom, you rock! :)

 Implementations
 ---------------